microsoft/SpeciesClassification/README.md

 This repository is licensed with the [MIT license](https://github.com/Microsoft/dotnet/blob/master/LICENSE).

+## Third-party components

+The FasterRCNNDetection directory is based on [https://github.com/chenyuntc/simple-faster-rcnn-pytorch](https://github.com/chenyuntc/simple-faster-rcnn-pytorch).

+The PyTorchClassification directory is based on the [ImageNet example](https://github.com/pytorch/examples/blob/master/imagenet/main.py) from the PyTorch codebase.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [https://cla.microsoft.com](cla.microsoft.com).